Offers a huge range of activities to suit all ages from quad bike and horse riding safaris to star gazing

 State-of-the-art private observatory house and self-contained nursery room for children

 Located in the heart of one of the wildest and most beautiful regions of South Africa

 Leobo Private Reserve is a vast nature reserve located within the malaria-free Waterberg region of South Africa.
 The Waterberg is a hugely diverse environment offering an abundance of wildlife and is rich in archaeological history.
 It is considered to be one of the geological wonders of the world.
-Set within 12,000 acres and overlooking the Palala Valley, Leobo Private Reserve can offer guests a unique vacation experience.
+Set within 12,000 acres and overlooking the Palala Valley, Leobo Private Reserve can offer guests a unique holiday experience.

 Leobo Reserve is fantastic for groups and families alike and what makes Leobo unique is that the reserve is rented out on an exclusive basis only.
 It is your playground for the duration of your stay and what a playground it is.
-Leobo offers guests an extensive range of activities from quad biking and riding safaris to helicopter rides and sky diving, to star gazing from the observatory telescope and games drives throughout the day.
+Leobo offers guests an extensive range of activities from quad biking to helicopter rides and sky diving, to star gazing from the observatory telescope and games drives throughout the day.
 Malaria-free and with an abundance of activities for children, Leobo Private Reserve works particularly well for a family safari.

 Leobo Private Reserve has two very different accommodation options within a five minute drive of each other.
 The state-of-the-art Observatory is a four bedroom private house with two main bedrooms, each with their own bath and shower.
 There is a separate nursery room for children with a triple bunk bed and a bedroom for a nanny or extra guests.
 The Leobo Lodge provides extra accommodation for larger groups.
 The Lodge can sleep up to 18 guests in eight private cottages overlooking the Palala Valley.
 All of the cottages are en-suite and have their own private deck with spectacular views.
 Rooms can accommodate children on request.